kagehq/port-kill/README.md

 # Port Kill

 Port Kill helps you find and free ports blocking your dev work.
-It works on macOS, Linux, and Windows, locally or over SSH with a simple CLI, status bar and an optional dashboard.
+It works on macOS, Linux, and Windows, locally or over SSH with a simple CLI, status bar.

 ![Port Kill Status Bar Icon](image-short.png)